hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 **Example**

-This example shows what an `info` response would look like for a magnetic field dataset.
+These examples show an `info` response for a hypothetical magnetic field dataset.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 http://server/hapi/info?dataset=ACE_MAG